-We want to understand how to go about catching an Observable
+We want to understand how to go about catching an Observable error, thus we need an Observable that we can subscribe to that will trigger the error.

 Approach

-Use RxJs throwError
+Use RxJs throwError:

 import { throwError, Observable } from 'rxjs';